We are so glad you’re here.

 We work with children who have faced and overcome challenges, including trauma, grief and loss, attachment and relationship concerns, oppositional behaviors, emotional regulation challenges, depression, anxiety, and adjustment issues.

-Our team also specializes in providing neurodivergent-affirming care and we explore disability through the social model of disability so we can support and celebrate differences instead of "treating" or "fixing" them.
+Our team also specializes in providing neurodiversity affirming care (read what this means to us), and we explore disability through the social model of disability so we can support and celebrate differences instead of treating or "fixing" them.

 Check out the Meet the Team page to learn more about each individual therapist and the varied experiences, backgrounds, and approaches they bring to the team.